Zzhu17/Demand_Forecast_Analysis/README.md

 # Demand_Forecast_Analysis
 =======
-# E-Commerce Demand Analysis & Forecasting
+# Demand Forecast Analysis (Business-Oriented)

+Status
+- Demand forecasting pipeline complete
+- Model evaluation and error analysis implemented
+- Business interpretation and scenario analysis added

 ## Project Overview
-DA-style demand analysis for an e-commerce business.
-The goal is to understand historical demand behavior, quantify trend/seasonality/volatility, and produce a reasonable short-term forecast that can be turned into operational guidance.
-This project prioritizes clarity and business usefulness over model complexity.
+This project simulates a demand forecasting analysis workflow commonly used in e-commerce and supply chain planning.
+The goal is to understand historical demand behavior, quantify trend/seasonality/volatility, and produce a short-term forecast that can be translated into operational guidance.
+The priority is business usability over model complexity.

+## Business Context & Objective
+Demand forecasting here is not about maximizing model accuracy alone.
+The objective is to:
+- Support inventory planning
+- Reduce stockout risk
+- Control excess inventory and holding costs
+- Improve operational stability under seasonal demand patterns

 ## Analysis Direction (DA)
 - Understand demand evolution over time